 According to reports, it is estimated that there will be 2.14 billion global online shoppers in 2021 and that nearly 30% of all orders purchased online are returned as compared to 8.89% in brick-and-mortar stores.
 When looking at these numbers, have we ever thought of the impact such a large volume of eCommerce returns can have on our climate?
 Each returned package leaves behind a trail of emissions from the various types of carriers it travels in, be it trains, planes, or trucks that carry it back to the manufacturer/seller.
+Returns can be one of the major causes of climate change.

 The fumes that come out as part of the emissions are usually made up of three main components: carbon dioxide, nitrogen gas, and water vapor.
 Several potentially more toxic gasses are also included in most cases which can make the emissions — sometimes also called “exhaust”— much more harmful and making them one of the major causes of global warming and climate change.
 Not just this, many of the returned items which are either defected, damaged and cannot be reused in any form head directly to a landfill.